🇯🇵 日本語 | 🇺🇸 English

 }

-Key point: Variance can be computed in one pass as "mean of squares - square of mean".
-You don't need two loops.
+Key point: variance can be computed in a single pass as "mean of squares minus square of the mean."
+No need for two loops.

 Newton's Method (Numerical Root Finding)

-An algorithm that numerically finds the solution of f(x) = 0.
-It iteratively uses the x-intercept of the tangent as the next approximation.
+A numerical method for finding a solution to f(x) = 0.
+It repeatedly uses the x-intercept of the tangent line as the next approximation.

 xn+1 = xn - f(xn) / f'(xn)